ancient-military-history

 Coordination with Engineers

 Roman roads and bridges were essential for moving supplies.
 Decurions liaised with libratores (surveyors) and fabri (engineers) to mark routes, repair damaged stretches, and build temporary bridges across rivers.
-During Trajan’s Dacian Wars, decurions helped organize the construction of Trajan’s Bridge across the Danube—a logistical feat.
+During Trajan’s Dacian Wars, decurions helped organize the construction of Trajan’s Bridge across the Danube—a logistical feat that required precise coordination of timber, stone, and labor.
 Their knowledge of terrain and local resources made them invaluable in planning supply lines.
+In the East, decurions guided water supply projects like the aqueducts at Palmyra, ensuring garrisons remained operational in the desert.

 Strategic Importance of Decurions